rachelrly/spaced-repetition-server/README.md

 This technique is implemented through a linked list, which is generated every time a user makes a request to the `/api/language/guess` endpoint.

--a language learning API that uses the spaced repetition technique.

 View the [live app](https://spaced-repetition-dun.vercel.app/).

 View the [client repository](https://github.com/Rachanastasia/spaced-repetition-client)